 The LEP comprises:

-The Job Strategy Group oversees the partnership support for the Joined Up for Jobs, Joined Up for Business and Joined Up for Integration strategies below
+The Local Employability Partnership oversees the Joined Up for Jobs, Joined Up for Business, Joined Up for Young People, and Joined Up for Families elements.

 Joined Up for Business gives businesses a "no wrong door" approach and offers a bespoke, free recruitment and training service, as well as a business growth support service for SMEs.
-We will help businesses identify funding initiatives that can support your recruitment, training and business growth needs.
-We also support the Fort Kinnaird Recruitment Skills Centre, and the emerging Edinburgh St James development through FUSE.
+We will help businesses identify funding initiatives that can support their recruitment, training and business growth needs.
+We also support the Fort Kinnaird Recruitment Skills Centre, and the new St James Quarter development through the FUSE skill centre.